itspancakeman/programming-pizzeria/README.md

 # programming-pizzeria

+## directions
-Programming Pizzeria! - use WASD or the Arrow keys to select the correct crust shape, sauce type, and toppings to complete customer orders.
-Completing lots of orders correctly in a row will increase the score quickly!
-Failed orders will subtract from the score and increase the failed order counter.
-Customers will only wait so long for their food, move quickly!
+click with mouse to select the correct crust shape, sauce type, and topping to complete customer orders.
+Completing orders correctly will increase the score by 100 points!
+Failed orders will subtract 100 points from the score and increase the failed order counter.
+See how high you can score in thirty seconds!

+## about
+My name is Collin and this is my first full project!
+I learned a whole lot and plan to continue making improvments as I learn more.
+Feel free to explore my commit history to see how the game evolved over time.

+## concept art
 ![wireframe-drawing](/images/wireframe-drawing.jpg "wireframe drawing")